In most cases, Technical Analysis Software empowers fools to make even more mistakes. Sol Palha

 MACD stands for Moving Average Convergence/Divergence and was developed by Gerald Appel.
 It’s a trend indicator that compares the relationship between two moving averages typically set at 26 and 12.
 To calculate the MACD, the 26-day moving average of security is subtracted from its 12-day moving average.
 This indicator commonly identifies buy and sell signals in a particular security.

 When using the MACD indicator, the overbought and oversold levels are not as clearly defined as in the RSI.
-However, traders often look for divergences between the MACD line and the price of the security, as this can indicate that a trend is losing momentum and may be due for a reversal.
-Additionally, some traders use the histogram portion of the MACD to look for crossovers above or below the zero line, which can signal a shift in the momentum of the security.
+However, traders often look for divergences between the MACD line and the security price, as this can indicate that a trend is losing momentum and may be due for a reversal.
+Additionally, some traders use the histogram portion of the MACD to look for crossovers above or below the zero line, which can signal a shift in the security momentum.

 Other Popular Technical Analysis Software Tools